bighunzi/MIT6.828_lab/1-lab1.md

 ### Exercise 3

-At what point does the processor start executing 32-bit code?
+1.At what point does the processor start executing 32-bit code?
 What exactly causes the switch from 16- to 32-bit mode?

-What is the last instruction of the boot loader executed, and what is the first instruction of the kernel it just loaded?
+2.What is the last instruction of the boot loader executed, and what is the first instruction of the kernel it just loaded?

-Where is the first instruction of the kernel?
+3.Where is the first instruction of the kernel?

-How does the boot loader decide how many sectors it must read in order to fetch the entire kernel from disk?
+4.How does the boot loader decide how many sectors it must read in order to fetch the entire kernel from disk?
 Where does it find this information?